 |Associate Professor in Post-Conflict Reconstruction in the School of Government and International Affairs||210, Al-Qasimi Building||+44 (0) 191 33 45676|

 Olga Demetriou joined the Durham Global Security Institute at the School in 2018 and has been its Programme Director since 2019.
-She has trained in social anthropology and has led projects on minority rights, gender, displacement, and refugeehood, for the last two decades.Her current interests focus on the margins of protection in European refugee regimes as these are framed within law (complementary protection), politics (access to citizenship) and space (locations of first reception).
+She has trained in social anthropology and has led projects on minority rights, gender, displacement, and refugeehood, for the last two decades.Her current interests focus on activism in refugee reception sites in the Mediterranean, specifically in Spain, Italy, Greece and Cyprus.

 - Ethnography of Migration and Refugee Regimes

 - Gendered (In)securities